Canadian investigator begins work on Adriana Younge’s case - Guyana Chronicle

 Adriana, a promising pupil of the Parika Salem Primary School, had written the National Grade Six Assessment (NGSA) days before her tragic death and was eagerly awaiting her results.
 It was always her dream to attend the prestigious Queen’s College.

-Following the discovery of her lifeless body in the hotel’s pool, the building was set on fire and enraged ‘protestors’ looted the establishment.
+Following the discovery of her lifeless body in the hotel’s pool, the building was set on fire and enraged ‘protesters’ looted the establishment.

 Additionally, the home of the hotel’s proprietor was torched by unknown persons.